graduenz/graduenz/README.md

 ## Gui 👍

-My name is **Guilherme Raduenz**, and I am a back end software engineer working for years with the .NET stack.
+My name is **Guilherme Raduenz**; I'm a back end software engineer working for many years with the .NET stack and other stuff.

 - I have been coding for 10+ years - since 2011.
-- Besides work, I also like coding some stuff to try different tech, programming languages, etc.
+- Besides work but still related to this GitHub profile, I like working in some small (or pet) projects.
-- Most of the people call me Gui - pronounced as "give" without the "ve".
+- Most of the people call me Gui (ɡɪ / gee).
 - Born and living in Brazil ![Brazil](br.png).
 - You will find more about me at https://rdnz.dev.